Saltar al contenido principal

 Nuevamente, dado que\(z^2\) tenía antiderivado\(z^3/3\) podemos evaluar la integral tapando los puntos finales de\(\gamma\) en el\(z^3/3\).
 Como los puntos finales son los mismos la diferencia resultante será 0!

-This page titled 4.3: Teorema Fundamental para Integrales Complejas de Línea is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Jeremy Orloff (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.3: Teorema Fundamental para Integrales Complejas de Línea is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Jeremy Orloff (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.